Suicide of Sunil Tripathi: Reaction

 The misidentification of Tripathi led to questions in the media about whether the so-called "crowd-sourced investigations" should be prevented in the future, citing the harm caused to people such as the relatives of Tripathi, as well as other wrongly-identified suspects who then feared for their safety.
 Some argued that they are unstoppable because of the nature of the Internet, with the only hope being that awareness of the possible effects of errors such as this would lead to future caution.
-Reddit issued a public apology for allowing its users to form a subcommunity called FindBostonBombers, wherein they openly speculated upon suspects.
+Reddit issued a public apology for providing a forum wherein users openly speculated upon suspects.

 Posting on Facebook, Tripathi's family described the tremendous amount of attention the misidentification had caused as painful, but they sought to use the negative publicity of the case to assist in their search by raising awareness.

 Discovery of death

-A body was found floating in the stretch of the Seekonk River behind the Wyndham Garden Providence hotel on April 23, 2013.
+A decomposed body was found floating in the stretch of the Seekonk River behind the Wyndham Garden Providence hotel on April 23, 2013.
 Using dental records, it was confirmed to be Sunil Tripathi.
 The cause of death was not immediately known, but authorities said they did not suspect foul play.
-The family later confirmed Tripathi's death was a result of suicide.
+The family later confirmed Tripathi's death was a result of suicide by drowning on March 16.

 In media

 The CBS drama, The Good Wife based the episode "Whack-a-Mole" (first aired on November 24, 2013) on the misidentification of Tripathi.
 Although the name was changed, the creator of the show researched what happened to Tripathi and based the episode around the legal ramifications that social media sites potentially face as a result of false information being disseminated.

 In "Boston", the season 3 premiere of the HBO series, The Newsroom (first aired on November 9, 2014), the editorial staff discuss the misidentification of Tripathi.

 Help Us Find Sunil Tripathi, completed in early 2015, is a documentary feature film that examines what happened during the night of the misidentification and how the story spread from social media to traditional media.
 The film features voicemails left by journalists and family footage.
 The story is told through interviews with the Tripathi family, friends, journalists, and former Reddit general manager Erik Martin.
+The documentary was aired on Al Jazeera America on February 14, 2016.